 While Philipponnat both fuels the film and grounts it emotionally, in quite a few ways the real uglies come from both Cameron Douglas as Detective Wall and Eric Balfour’s aforementioned turn as Local Legend.
 Both gents are intense and riveting, Douglas undeniably disturbing with a relentless agenda devoid of humanity even as he pursues Balfour’s equally intense and disturbing Local Legend.
 Both Douglas and Balfour turn in terrific work here.

 Elisabeth Rohm offers a compelling turn as Aiden’s mother, a woman trying to be the perfect mother while simultaneously aware she’s watching her son downward spiral into something she can barely recognize.

 Lensing by Pierluigi Malavasi is bold, jarring, and uncomfortable yet bathed in a deceptive intimacy.
 Holly Amber Church’s original music for the film immerses us in every emotion and conflict and tense-filled moment.

-Danner’s growth as a filmmaker is obvious here.
+Danner’s growth as a filmmaker and acting coach is obvious here.
 What’s also obvious is that Danner has surrounded herself with a sublime cast and crew to bring this vision to life with a stark honesty and fearless transparency.
 It’s a difficult film to watch at times.
 It should be a difficult film to watch at times.
 Yet, with The Runner Danner has crafted an impossible to turn away from story brought vividly to life by an ensemble that understands that underneath every thrill is a human heart beating.

 Written by Richard Propes